Fourier Series Guided Design of Quantum Convolutional Neural Networks for Enhanced Time Series Forecasting

 \subsection{Variational Quantum Circuits}

-Variational Quantum Circuits (VQCs) are trainable quantum circuits that are widely used as quantum neural networks for different tasks.
-VQCs are quantum algorithms that capture correlations in data using entangling properties \cite{PhysRevA.101.032308}.
-In today's noisy intermediate-scale quantum computers (NISQ), which suffer from noise and qubit limitations, the VQC is the leading strategy due to their shallow depth \cite{variational}.\\
+Variational Quantum Circuits are trainable quantum circuits that are widely used as quantum neural networks for different tasks.
+The general structure of a VQC is presented in Figure \ref{vqc}.
+VQCs are quantum algorithms that capture correlations in data using entangling properties \citep{PhysRevA.101.032308}.
+In today's noisy intermediate-scale quantum computers (NISQ), which suffer from noise and qubit limitations, the VQC is the leading strategy due to their shallow depth \citep{variational}.\\

-In Fig. \ref{fig_variational} the general schema of a VQC is shown.
-The first step is to encode the classical input $x$ into a vector in the Hilbert space.
-This is accomplished by applying a unitary transformation $U_{\mathrm{in}}(x)$ to the initial state, which is generally chosen as $\ket{0}^{\otimes n}$ \cite{variational}.
-After encoding the classical input, the state vector is passed through a set of quantum operations $U(\boldsymbol{\theta})$ depending on an optimizable parameter $\boldsymbol{\theta}$ \cite{variational}.
-Then, with U the encoding and trainable gates, the final state would be given as:
+At Figure \ref{vqc}, the first step is to encode the classical input $x$ into a vector in the Hilbert space.
+This is accomplished by applying a unitary transformation $S_{\mathrm{in}}(x)$ to the initial state, which is generally chosen as $\ket{0}^{\otimes n}$ \citep{variational}.
+Several strategies are utilized in the encoding stage and two common approaches are: